 LARGE SCALE MANUFACTURING

 We are often asked how it is possible to put a fleet of several hundred vessels into the water on such a small budget.
-The simple answer is that it is not.
+The simple answer is that in normal circumstances it would not be.
 But then something magical happened.
 We were contacted by many people and companies from all over the world who were interested in either building or operating SeaVax machines and working with us.

-For smaller boat builders the secret to increasing capacity without taking on additional buildings is AmphiMax.
-Larger shipyards with spare capacity could use SeaVax to fill gaps in their production without using AmphiMax.
+For smaller boat builders or start-ups, the secret to increasing capacity without taking on additional facilities (so adding to overheads) is AmphiMax.
+Larger shipyards with spare capacity could use SeaVax to fill gaps in their production schedules without using AmphiMax.
 AmphiMax is a low cost, combined assembly jig and launch vehicle, or portable dockyard that may be stationed on beaches or moored conveniently in shallow waters until needed.
 Using AmphiMax, start up cleaning operations may be located anywhere there is a sloping beach.